Land reforms by country: Finland

 In the general reparcelling out of land, begun in 1757 when Finland was a part of the Swedish Empire, the medieval model of all fields consisting of numerous strips, each belonging to a farm, was replaced by a model of fields and forest areas each belonging to a single farm.
 In the further reparcellings, which started in 1848 when Finland was part of the Russian Empire, the idea of concentrating all the land in a farm to a single piece of real estate was reinforced.
 In these reparcelling processes, the land is redistributed in direct proportion to earlier prescription.
 Both the general reparcelling and the further reparcelling processes are still active in some parts of the country, and a new reparcelling can be initiated when the local need for such reparcelling arises.
 After the Finnish Civil War, when Finland had become independent, a series of land reforms followed.
 These included the compensated transfer of lease-holdings (torppa) to the leasers and prohibition of forestry companies to acquire land.
+The reforms led to greater economic equality.

 After the Second World War, Karelians evacuated from areas ceded to the Soviet Union were given land in remaining Finnish areas, taken from public and private holdings with less than full compensation to the previous owners.
 Also the war veterans, and their widows benefited from these allotments.
 In addition, land could be provided to farms considered too small.
 The land could be acquired either via a voluntary purchase by the state or via expropriation.
 As a result of post-WWII land reform, 30,000 new farms were established, 33,000 small farms received more land and 67,000 families received either a plot for a single-family home or a homestead with some arable land.

+Germany

+Land reform in Germany can be seen as three separate but connected movements that build on each other chronologically.
+Peasants were first liberated from serfdom in the Prussian reforms from 1763 until 1859.
+Following rapid urbanization in Europe, several influential social economists such as Karl Marx, Friedrich Engels, Karl Kautsky and Eduard Bernstein began to discuss land reforms in the 1830s.
+Their theories inspired private settlements and official government programms for the so called Binnenkolonisierung (interior colonization), whereby wasteland could be transformed into homesteads for the poor.
+Finally, land was collectivized under the East German Bodenreform between 1956 and 1975 but West German agriculture remained largely unchanged.